 - milk of choice

 - Place 1 teaspoon coconut oil or butter into Instant Pot or other stovetop pressure cooker.
 Add ⅔ cup porridge (or steel cut oats).
 Add 2 cups water and give a quick stir.

 - Seal Instant Pot, set cook time on manual to 15 minutes on High.
 After pressure has been reached and cook time ends, do a quick release.
 Remove lid only when you can freely turn it and then stir oats again.
 Porridge will continue to thicken as it sits.

 - Divide cooked porridge into individual bowls and serve with desired fruits, nuts, sweetener, and milk.
 Get creative and add any fruit, or granola, if desired.

-- Other delicious toppings include chia seeds, sunflower or pumpkin seeds, dried barberries or raisins.
+- Chia seeds, sunflower or pumpkin seeds, dried barberries or raisins.

 - If you can't find Potter's Porridge and want to duplicate the ingredients as close as possible in this recipe, combine 1/2 cup each of steel cut oats, pumpkin seeds, sunflower seeds, and quinoa.
 Place in an air-tight container and scoop our 2/3 cup to place in your Instant Pot when making this recipe.

 - Nutrition values are shown without toppings.
 Use whatever toppings you like or none at all.

 - Any cooked porridge that's leftover can be refrigerated for one day and reheated to enjoy again the next morning.